 And then they landed, and a BEAMING boy and his grandpa got out.
 He was positively giddy with excitement.
 It was such a great initiation and their flight instructor pilot was super nice.

 So, if you’re looking for something different to do on Father’s Day, I highly recommend driving the 45 minutes from Montreal’s West Island to Summerstown for breakfast, and if you’ve saved up, have a tour from the sky!

 Things to bring:

--Sunscreen and hats (there is very little shade, it’s on a runway!)
+-Sunscreen and hats (there is basically no shade, it’s on a runway.)

 -Stroller or booster seat for eating.
-The breakfast is served from a hanger with communal tables on the tarmac.
+The breakfast is served buffet style from a hanger, with communal tables outside on the tarmac.
 There are no highchairs etc, don’t expect restaurant style seating 😉

-There are other Fly-In events around Montreal each year including the one at the St-Lazare Flying Club on Sunday, June 11, 2017; the Iroquois Fly-In Breakfast on July 16 2017; the Hawkesbury Flying Club annual BBQ and Corn Roast on in August; Brockville on Sunday, September 10, 2017…
+There are other Fly-In events around Montreal each year including the one at the St-Lazare Flying Club on Sunday, June 10, 2018; the Iroquois Fly-In Breakfast; the Hawkesbury Flying Club annual BBQ and Corn Roast on in August; Brockville in September…

 To see the full list of Ontario events you can click on this link: 2017 ONTARIO FLY-INS.
 Contact each airport for more details.

 If I can find the same sort of list for Quebec I’ll post that too!